t-weber/takin2/README.md

 [![DOI: 10.5281/zenodo.4117437](https://zenodo.org/badge/DOI/10.5281/zenodo.4117437.svg)](https://doi.org/10.5281/zenodo.4117437)

 The software documentation can be accessed by opening *documentation.html*.
+A demonstration of the new magnon module can be found in the *Tutorials* section.

 *Takin's* development repository group can be found here:
 [https://code.ill.fr/scientific-software/takin](https://code.ill.fr/scientific-software/takin).